CraazyCraaz/Developer-Profile-Generator/README.md

 * GitHub repository with a unique name and a README describing project.

-* The application generates a PDF resume from the user provided GitHub profile.
+* The application generates an html resume from the user provided GitHub profile.

 * The generated resume includes a bio image from the user's GitHub profile.